matthiasweiss/matthiasweiss.at/src/content/blog/building-my-new-personal-website-with-astro.md

 Since I mainly want to write about web development, having good-looking code blocks was important to me.
 Astro uses the popular [Shiki syntax highlighter](https://shiki.style/), so tons of predefined themes can be used.
 It's also possible to change the theme based on whether the user uses dark or light mode, with just a few lines of code.
-You can check out the [Astro docs](https://docs.astro.build/en/guides/syntax-highlighting/#setting-light-and-dark-mode-themes) for more info.
+You can check out the [Astro docs](https://docs.astro.build/en/guides/syntax-highlighting/#setting-light-and-dark-mode-themes) for more information.

 Of course, I use my favorite theme, OneDark (and its light mode equivalent).
 To showcase this, I've added a code snippet: